 - State Insurance Guarantee Associations (SIGA) vary in coverage with each state and are not to be confused with FDIC which has the backing of the federal government.

 - Annuity Guys website is not affiliated with or endorsed by the Social Security Administration.

 - *"Best” refers only to the opinion of Dick, the Annuity Guys site author; or the opinion of Dick & Eric in videos and is not considered best for all individuals.

 - Annuity Rate Watch, a subscription service, independent of Annuity Guys, supplies and updates all Annuity Rates, Features and Ratings.
 This information is widely available in the public domain and accuracy is not guaranteed as rates, features and ratings are always subject to change.

 - Dick or Eric can help site visitors when requested.
 Dick may receive a flat referral fee as compensation for a prospective client referral.
 This helps compensate Dick for his time spent assisting site visitors and maintaining this educational website.

-- Eric Judy is insurance licensed and securities licensed, offering securities as an Investment Adviser Representative through Global Financial Private Capital.
+- Eric Judy is both insurance licensed and securities licensed.
+He offers securities as an Investment Adviser Representative through Global Financial Private Capital.

 - Eric purchases prospective client referrals from Annuity Guys Ltd. and may be compensated by commission for helping prospective clients purchase annuities.
 Eric may also recommend these prospective clients to an annuity specialist and earn a flat referral fee or a referral commission split.